eden-owo/Person-suitcase-motion-tracker/README.md

 Its primary goal is to calculate the velocity of people and suitcases, and to detect any instances of falls involving either.

-This project is currently under active development and continuously being updated.

 <figure><img src="https://github.com/eden-owo/Person-suitcase-motion-tracker/blob/master/pics/demo.png" alt=""><figcaption></figcaption></figure>